All Products

 If no service is deployed, the instance list is empty.

-Step 2: Configure a Logtail
+Step 2: Configure Logtail

-Public and dedicated resource groups
+For services in public and dedicated resource groups

-Container standard output
+Collect container standard output

 1. Log on to the Simple Log Service console.

-2. In the Import Data section, click K8S-Std-Output(Old).
+2. In the Import Data section, click K8s - Stdout and Stderr - Old Version.

-3. Select the target Project and Logstore, and then click Next.
+3. Select the target project and Logstore, and then click Next.

-6. Click Next until the configuration is complete.
+6. Click Next to complete the configuration.

 1. In the Import Data section, click Kubernetes - File.

-2. Select the target Project and Logstore, and then click Next.
+2. Select the target project and Logstore, and then click Next.

 4. On the Logtail Configurations wizard page, configure the parameters and click Next.

-5. Click Next until the configuration is complete.
+5. Click Next to complete the configuration.

-Container standard output
+Collect container standard output

 1. Log on to the Simple Log Service console.